pilcrowonpaper/pilcrow/src/posts/clerk-fuck-up.md

 Cookie: session=<FAKE_JWT>
 ```

-Clerk, or rather its Next.js integration, validated the valid token in the authorization header, but when getting the current user ID, parsed the invalid JWT/cookie that we created instead.
-Why did it read the token from the request _twice_?
+Clerk validated the valid token in the authorization header, but when getting the current user ID, parsed the invalid cookie that we created instead without validating it.
+Why did it need to read the token from the request _twice_?

 ## How it happened